elsiedown/vue-app-project/README.md

 # Vue App Project

-My first application built using Vue.
-A collection of my favourite music with the ability to add other albums to the mix.
+My first app built using Vue and JavaScript.
+A collection of my favourite albums - with the ability to view, add and remove albums.

 ## Challenges

 * This was the first time that I had used Vue and I found it slightly hard to get my head around the new syntax.

-* I found it slightly hard to figure out how the Vue Router worked but got there in the end!
+* It was interesting to see the differences between React router dom and Vue Routerbut got there in the end!

 ## Wins
-* I enjoyed learning something new and found it easy to pick-up the Vue basics with help from the documentation.
+* I enjoyed learning something new and found it easy to pick up the Vue basics with help from the documentation.
 * I enjoyed using Vue and found it easy to use - and thought SFCs made life easier having the styling and JS all in one place.
-* I managed to implement Vue Router which was cool and got a multi-page layout working.
+* I managed to implement Vue Router and got a multi-page layout working.
-* Managed to implement CRUD functionality and was interesting to see how this worked differently in Vue to React.
+* Managed to implement CRUD functionality (except Update) and was interesting to see how this worked differently in Vue to React.
-* I enjoyed learning the skills by myself and from the help of a tutorial and it was cool to see how quickly I was able to build my first app.
+* I enjoyed learning the skills by myself and it was cool to see how quickly I was able to build my first app.

 ## What I Learned